THEBONESMITH/ClipboardManager/README.md

 ## Contributing

-Feel free to fork the project, submit issues, and send pull requests to contribute to the development of ClipboardManager5.
+Feel free to fork the project, submit issues, and send pull requests to contribute to the development of ClipboardManager.

 ## License